dexgs/transpo2/CRYPTO.md

 # POST upload

-A client-side encrypted upload should be structured as follows:
+An upload via HTTP POST request with multipart form encoded body is as follows:

 Transpo uses 256-bit AES-GCM for encryption.
 The nonce/iv used during encryption is the 96-bit little-endian representation of a counter which is incremented after every encryption/decryption operation (0 for the file name, 1 for the mime type, then 2, 3, 4... for each segment of the file contents).

-The file name should be encrypted first, then the mime type should be encrypted.
+For an encrypted upload, the file name should be encrypted first, then the mime type should be encrypted.
 Both the encrypted file name and encrypted mime type should then be base-64 encoded.
 To make the base64-encoded ciphertexts URL-safe, `+` is replaced with `-` and `/` is replaced with `_`.
 The file name and mime type are to be encrypted in this order BEFORE any file contents are encrypted.

-The upload should be a POST request with multipart encoding and a form boundary no longer than 70 bytes.
+The upload should be a POST request with multipart encoding and a form boundary no longer than 70 bytes beginning with "-----------------------"

 The fields of the form are as follows:

 * `server-side-processing` (`on` or `off`) (optional)
 * `enable-multiple-files` (`on` or `off`) (optional)